Consultation outcome

 Update: This consultation is not for the SH1C section of Cobham Drive, between Lorne Street and Howell Ave.
-NZ Transport Agency announced on 17 March 2025 they will consult with the community from early April 2025 about reversing the speed limits on specific state highway sections across New Zealand (as part of the central Governments new speed limit rules) before making a decision, instead of automatically reversing them to their higher speed limit by 1 July 2025.
+NZ Transport Agency announced on 17 March 2025 they will consult with the community from early April 2025 to keep the lower speed limits on specific state highway sections across New Zealand (as part of the central Governments new speed limit rules) before making a decision.

 For more information, visit New consultation on urban connectors | NZ Transport Agency Waka Kotahi